Cauliflower Rice is easy to make and is a delicious side dish. You can mix it up a thousand different ways.

-Step 4 - How to drain cauliflower rice
+Step 4 - How to drain priced cauliflower

 This step is optional.
-Sometimes cauliflower can have a lot of water in it and can make your dish too soggy.
+Sometimes cauliflower can have a lot of water and make your dish too soggy.

 There's no need to drain the cauliflower before cooking if you'll be making fried rice with the riced cauliflower.
 Most of the water will evaporate as you're sautéing it in the pan.

-To make a cauliflower pizza crust, or a keto rice casserole you might want to take the extra step of draining and excess water off of the cauliflower.
+To make a cauliflower pizza crust or a keto rice casserole, you might want to take the extra step of draining excess water off of the cauliflower.

 Step 5 - How To Cook It

 There are many ways that you can cook with riced cauliflower.
 These are just a few.

 - Sauté.
 The fastest and easiest way to cook priced cauliflower is in a sauté pan with a little oil or butter.
 You can season it simply with salt and pepper or try one of the recipe variations below.